-1st offense - 3 days AEP. - Completion of tobacco intervention program (online) 2^{nd} offense -3- 5 days AEP.
-Student will be reported to the Sheriff's office for a citation

-$3^{\rm rd}$ offense - 5- 10 days AEP.
-Student will be reported to the Sheriff's office for a citation

-4^{th} and all subsequent offenses -10 days AEP or Raider Academy or OSS and recommendation for expulsion.
-Student will be reported to the Sheriff's office for citation.
+- 1st offense- 3 days of AEP.
+Completion of tobacco intervention program, - 2nd offense- 3-5 days of AEP.
+Reported to Sheriff's Office for a citation. - 3rd offense- 5-10 days of AEP.
+Reported to Sheriff's Office for a citation. - 4th and subsequent offenses- 10 days of OSS with a recommendation for expulsion and reported to the Sheriff's Office for a citation.

+Any student attempting to sell or selling will receive 5 days of AEP for the first offense, 5 days of OSS for the second offense, and 10 days of OSS with a recommendation for expulsion for the $3^{\rm rd}$ offense.